monsoonmaelstrom/book2/book2.md

 My mother concludes her class—if you can call it that—after a couple of hours and I think everyone is left frustrated by it.
 She spent a solid twenty minutes babbling on about esoteric energy meridians, then had them spend another twenty minutes visualizing the energy flowing along their meridians, *‘up and down, and up and down.’* I’m not kidding.
 She must have said ‘up and down’ at least two hundred times.
 Then she had them spend an hour and a half trying to push some rocks across the ground by projecting their energy meridians outward.
 It’s like she was trying to make everything as confusing as possible.

 “Did any of that make sense to anyone?”
-Henry finally asks after my mother has left.
+Henry finally asks, after my mother has left.

 “No,” Giorgi answers and everyone else nods in agreement with him.

 “Wanting something and letting yourself have it makes a lot more sense,” Gavin says.

-Henry nods, agreeing with Gavin, but Lisette says, “None of it makes any sense!”
+Henry nods, agreeing with Gavin, but Lisette snarls, “None of it makes any sense!”

 Out of everyone, she’s the most frustrated.
 She was the one who asked if I could teach her and she still hasn’t figured out how to untie the knot.
 Gavin and Henry both have.
 I’m not sure if Giorgi’s even bothered trying.